 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry broadcast television programs for free to the public and for cable subscribers.
-In the US, major broadcast TV networks are ABC, CBS, Fox, and NBC, while leading TV cable networks include USA, History, TNT, TBS, and ESPN.
+In the US, major broadcast TV networks are ABC, CBS, Fox, and NBC, while leading basic-cable networks include ESPN, Fox News, USA, TBS, and Disney.
 Other leading companies include Luxembourg-based RTL Group, Japan's Nippon Hoso Kyokai (NHK, also called Japan Broadcasting Corporation), the UK's ITV, and Italy's Mediaset.

-Global TV broadcast and cable network industry revenues total about $400 billion, according to UK communications regulator Ofcom.
-International growth markets for subscription TV include Greece, Saudi Arabia, Kenya, Indonesia, and Thailand, according to PricewaterhouseCoopers and the US Department of Commerce.
+Global TV broadcast and cable network industry revenues total about $420 billion, according to UK communications regulator Ofcom.
+Top TV markets outside the US include Canada, China, and Brazil, according to PricewaterhouseCoopers and the US Department of Commerce.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options